Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Python-ShellCodeLoader/README.md

 #### FEATURES
   - Shellcode injection into the memory of the current process (Python)
   - Shellcode encryption (XOR) and compression (Zlib)
-  - Script obfuscation (function and variable names are randomized + multiple encoding layer)
   - Dynamic API resolution (via GetProcAddress and LoadLibraryA)
   - Memory protection change after copy (PAGE_READWRITE changed to PAGE_EXECUTE_READ)
   - Basic sandbox detection and evasion (Delayed execution + Terminates execution if a debugger is detected)
+  - Script obfuscation + Reflective code loading
+    - function and variable names are randomized
+    - the output Python script contains a base64 encoded version of the "real" obfuscated shellcode loader script (embeding the encrypted shellcode) that will be reflectively loaded in-memory
   - Compatible with shellcodes of multiple C2 frameworks such as Metasploit and Havoc

 #### USAGE